Ultralesson/ul-shopify/README.md

 -   use of bottom sheet
 -   fix the slider issue
 -   Fix the register modal appearing after login, which shouldn't it should only appear after register
+-   If the user is not registered then redirect them to profile screen
+-   search screen
+-   product display screen
+-   filter screen

 ## Commands